Skip to main content Skip to footer

 · The site is located close to a concentration of infrastructure along the M74 corridor, providing access for both normal construction traffic and abnormal loads.

-•Changes to the red line boundary to set development further back from Leadhills and incorporate land to the south east
+•changes to the red line boundary to set development further back from Leadhills village, avoid land impacted by historic mining and to include additional land to the southeast

-•Identification of indicative access points for component deliveries and general construction and operation and maintenance traffic.
+• identification of potential access points for component deliveries and general construction, operation and maintenance traffic

 Public Consultation